ThinkUpLLC/upstart/README.md

 Using Upstart
 -------------

-There are two interfaces for Upstart: a user-facing member signup area, and the internal admin area.
+There are two interfaces for Upstart: a user-facing area, and the internal admin area.

 User-facing signup is what you see exposed on ThinkUp.com.
 It's the user flow which brings you through Amazon Payments, Twitter/Facebook authorization, and ThinkUp.com account creation.
+UPDATE: There's now a work-in-progress user area in the /user/ folder.

 The internal admin area is located in the admin directory and allows us to browse, search and manage members who have signed up.
 If your Upstart installation is at ```http://localhost/join/``` then you can see the admin interface at ```http://localhost/join/admin/```.
 There will be zero data in admin when you first install Upstart.
 To get test data in there, sign up via the user flow a few times using various email addresses.
 If you're using Gmail, you can add a +test to your email address to get multiple addresses, that is, ginatrapani+test1@gmail.com and ginatrapani+test2@gmail.com all go to ginatrapani@gmail.com but count as different accounts in Upstart, which enforces email address uniqueness.
 (With the amazon_sandbox config value set to true, you won't be actually authorizing ThinkUp to charge you for these authorizations.
 No actual money moves in the sandbox.)